Which Type of Awning Should I Get??

 Cons: Can be damaged in bad weather, limited annexe options, expensive genuine accessories

-Bag awnings are manually rolled out by hand and then set up with poles (stored separate to the bag awning).
+Bag awnings are manually rolled out by hand and then set up with poles (stored separately from the bag awning).
 When not in use bag awnings roll up into their own storage bag and are left on the van.
-Bag awnings are most common with Camper Trailers (including the popular range of Jayco wind up campers).
+Bag awnings are most common with Camper Trailers (including the popular range of Jayco wind-up campers).
 Once set up and pegged out, they are very robust.
 There are many brands and types of bag awnings available.

 Pros: Relatively Inexpensive, robust and normally come with the option of annexe walls